vasilakisfil/flexible-permissions/README.md

 After that you get an object back that has the following methods:
 * `fields` returns the underrelying record
+  * If you pass in a param it will return the common `fields` between the asked and allowed fields (see example below).
+The param is expected to be an array.
 * `includes` returns the underrelying record
+  * If you pass in a param it will return the common `includes` between the asked and allowed includes.
+The param is expected to be an array.
 * `record` returns the underrelying record that you passed in to authorize
 * `collection` returns the underlying collection that you passed in to authorize